weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/typescript-v3.md

 ### Close client method

-The v3 client uses gRPC to communicate with your Weaviate instance.
-As a result, the client may keep its connection with Weaviate open longer that you're used to.
-To save on resources, use the `client.close()` method to explicitly close the connection when an operation finishes.
+The `v3` client uses a keep-alive header to maintain long-lived connections to Weaviate and speed up subsequent calls with the same client instance.
+To free up server resources, we recommend killing the connection with the `client.close()` method as opposed to waiting for the server to kill the connection.

 ### Authentication